HOW A PREGNANCY DISCRIMINATION LAWYER IN LOS ANGELES CAN WIN YOUR CASE

 If you believe that you have experienced pregnancy discrimination in the workplace, then you are not alone.
-Unfortunately, many victims have not been hired, did not receive a promotion, were denied benefits, or were fired because of their pregnancy.
-However, it is important to know that you have the right to pursue justice if you have experienced such unlawful behavior in your workplace.
+Unfortunately, many victims have not been hired, received a promotion, denied benefits, or fired because of their pregnancy.
+You have the right to pursue justice if you have experienced such unlawful behavior in your workplace.

-At the Law Offices of Mann & Elias, we specialize in advocating on behalf of victims who have experienced pregnancy discrimination in the workplace.
-We will be able to help you understand what evidence (direct evidence, circumstantial evidence, and more) and other factors in order to know what is needed to prove a pregnancy discrimination case.
-You are not alone.
-Contact our team for the legal guidance you need and deserve.
+At the Law Offices of Mann & Elias, we specialize in advocating for victims who have experienced pregnancy discrimination in the workplace.
+We will help you understand what proof (direct evidence, circumstantial evidence) and other factors to know what is needed to prove a pregnancy discrimination case.

 For more information on employment rights regarding pregnancy, contact an attorney with experience in employment litigation.
-If you believe you have been improperly treated and discriminated against because of your pregnancy, take action as soon as possible.
-Our team can help you prove your pregnancy discrimination case.
+If you believe you have been mistreated and discriminated against, act as soon as possible.

 Our Los Angeles pregnancy discrimination lawyers have compiled a list of helpful articles below regarding pregnancy issues at work.